Freeha-S/pandas-project/README.md

 ## Lecturer: Dr Ian McLoughlin

 # Project Plan
-- Research
+- **Research**

-   use online resources (kaggale,pandas etc)
+   Use online resources (kaggale,pandas etc) to research the Dataset
-- Make a Rough Draft
+- **Make a Rough Draft**

    make a list of the project requirements
-- Look into other option for coding in python other than code studio I use Jupyter notebook for this project also as it is so easy to make changes and debug the prpject in it.
+- **Look into other option for coding in python other than code studio**

+   I use Jupyter notebook for this project also as it is so easy to make changes and debug the project in it.
 # Background Information
 -----
 ## Iris Flower Data Set